Decoherence and Probability: Introduction

-In what follows we will construct a novel account of the emergence of probability within the quantum phase formalism.
-Our approach takes as its starting point a partially interpreted quantum quasi-probability structure.
+In what follows we will construct a novel account of the emergence of probability within the quantum phase space formalism.
+Our approach takes as its starting point a partially interpreted quantum quasi-probability structure within the quantum phase space approach \citep{Wigner:1932,Wigner:1971}.
 We draw crucially upon the framing of emergence due to \cite{butterfield:2011} and \cite{palacios:2022} and of the semi-classical limit due to \cite{feintzeig:2020}.
 We show that the combined application of decoherence and semi-classical averaging, which neglects terms $O(\hbar)$, leads to a classical probability model as an emergent coarse-grained description.
 This is not, of course, to offer a solution to the measurement problem in terms of a \textit{full interpretation} of the relevant possibility spaces.
-Rather, what we offer is a conceptual framework for the analysis of classical and quantum probability within which any coherent interpretation must be expected to operate.
+Rather, what we offer is a conceptual framework for the analysis of classical and quantum probability within which any coherent interpretation of quantum mechanics must be expected to operate.
 Our aim is to clarify in which sense the principles of quantum mechanics require probabilistic concepts that could be connected to probabilistic measurement outcomes in a cogent way once a consistent interpretation of quantum mechanics has been established.

 The structure of the paper is as follows.
 Section \ref{probinMW} provides detailed exegesis and rebuttal of the non-probabilistic emergentist account of probability via decoherence focusing on the role of similarity arguments.
 Section \ref{pandp} then provides a formal reconstruction of classical stochastic and quantum phase space mechanics to allow direct comparison as \textit{classical and quantum possibility space models}.
-Section \ref{Wemergence} demonstrates the sense in which classical possibility space models can be understood to emerge from quantum possibility space models.
-Decoherence alone is not sufficient to account for the emergence of classical probability from the underlying quantum dynamics.
-Rather, we require the \textit{combination} of quasi-probabilistic emergence based on decoherence leading to a positive-definite quasi-probability function and coarse-grained emergence based upon a semi-classical averaging of observables which neglect terms $O(\hbar)$.
+Section \ref{Wemergence} demonstrates the sense in which classical possibility space models can be understood to emerge from quantum possibility space models based upon the \textit{combination} of quasi-probabilistic emergence via decoherence leading to a positive-definite quasi-probability function and coarse-grained emergence via semi-classical averaging of observables which neglect terms $O(\hbar)$.
 Section \ref{Outlook} recapitulates our results in the context of the motivating dialectic and offers some thoughts regarding outstanding issues of interest.